We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Key Insights

-• The task is to count the number of bits that are set to 1 in the binary representation of a given integer.
+• The problem is essentially counting the number of 1s in the binary representation of a number.

 Space and Time Complexity